Lebowski89/blog/content/posts/main.md

   - Since I started using Ansible, I have grown to love it and am quite addicted to it, but it can be quite daunting for newcomers
   - It is one thing to automate a task and another to do it efficiently and effectively
-  - It can be easy to fall into a rabbit hole of troubleshooting, frustration, and even... dispair.
+  - It can be easy to fall into a rabbit hole of troubleshooting and frustration.

 So with that said, see the Ansible topics in the menus above.
 It will grow over time when I have time.